hjtaylor25/stargazing/DATA_INFO.md

 ## What is used, and where

-The atlas is published in two forms, and AstroMap uses both.
+The atlas is published in two forms, and DarkWard uses both.

 ### 1. Coloured map tiles — the overlay you see